tamarakaufler/go-and-reflect/README.md

 }
 ```

 User2 has a custom marshaller and unmarshaller.
+Note, Street and City fields are rune slices, however they are required to be marsaled into strings and unmarshaled from strings to rune slices.
+Other fields, that are either rune or int32 slices are required to be marshalled and unmashalled as such.

 Go treats []rune and []int32 the same because rune is an alias for int32.
 The custom marshaller marshals rune slices into string while leaving the NI field as is, ie it is marshaled as []int32.

 #### marshalling